 The Indiana University TEPAIC is administered by the Department of Second Language Studies at the request of the Office of the Vice Provost for Faculty and Academic Affairs.
-It is required for currently enrolled graduate students whose mother tongue is not English and whose academic departments have encouraged them to apply for the position of Associate Instructors (AIs).
+It is required for currently enrolled graduate students whose mother tongue is not English and whose academic departments will be assigning them an Associate Instructor position or has encouraged them to apply for the position of Associate Instructors (AIs).
 As a pre-requisite to the TEPAIC, as well as having the possibility of an assistantship from a department, AI candidates must meet minimum TOEFL requirements, which include overall TOEFL scores, sub-scores, and written scores.

 The goals of TEPAIC are: